pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 1. [Making your code installable](1-installable-code.md) and
 2. [publishing your package to PyPI](publish-pypi.md)

 then you already have a **LICENSE** file containing text for the MIT license in your Python package.
-Thus you can skip to the next section of this tutorials which walks you through adding a CODE_OF_CONDUCT.
+Thus you can skip to the next section of this tutorial which walks you through adding a CODE_OF_CONDUCT.

 If you don't yet have a **LICENSE** file in your directory, then continue reading.
 :::